google-deepmind/annealed_flow_transport/README.md

 The implementation of SNFs differs from the original one in that it exploits the connection with Annealed Importance Sampling with added normalizing flows.
 The training dynamics are still the same.

 The implementation of Particle Markov Chain Monte Carlo is specialized to the case of a final target of interest rather than a time series and assumes an independent proposal, which can be based on SMC, VI or CRAFT.

+This is research code.
+If you are interested in comparing to our work and have questions about how to use it please do reach out.

 ## Installation